-PJM will work with the TOs to evaluate proposals and select viable black start solutions based on the basis of critical load requirements, identified pursuant to M36, location, cost and operational considerations (amount, start time, etc.).
+PJM will work with the TOsto evaluate proposals and select viable black start solutions based on the basis of critical load requirements, identified pursuant to M36, location, cost and operational considerations (amount, start time, etc.).

-Units on a capital cost recovery rate would automatically be selected for the length of the recovery period plus the remaining life of the Black Start equipment.
+Units on a capital cost recovery rate would automatically be selected for the length of the recovery period plus the remaining life of the BlackStart equipment.
 Units on bilateral contracts with TOs would be automatically selected for use in those zones.

-PJM will work in collaboration with TOs to select black start solutions for each zone in accordance with the criteria outlined in Attachment A of PJM Manual 36, Section 4.6 of PJM Manual 12 and Schedule 6A of the OATT (black start units do not need to be located in the same physical zone as the TO zone in which they will support).
+PJM will work in collaboration with TOsto select black start solutions for each zone in accordance with the criteria outlined in Attachment A of PJM Manual 36, Section 4.6 of PJM Manual 12 and Schedule 6A of the OATT (Belack Start #Unitsdo not need to be located in the same physical zone as the TO zone in which they will support).

 PJM utilizes the following evaluation criteria in the RFP selection process.
 Preferred black start solutions typically include units located in close proximity (from a transmission topology perspective) to PJM-defined critical loads, which are loads to support quicker starting CT's and Combined Cycle units, nuclear safe shutdown loads, and electric-powered gas compressor stations.
-In addition, RFP proposals for natural gas black start units with dual fuel capability and/or primary firm gas transportation contracts will be given a higher level of consideration in the RFP evaluation process.
+In addition, RFP proposals for natural gas Belacks start #Units with dual fuel capability and/or primary firm gas transportation contracts will be given a higher level of consideration in the RFP evaluation process.
 In the event that proposals received by PJM do not satisfactorily meet the fuel assurance criteria outlined below, PJM will request that the resource owners resubmit proposals with adequate demonstration of dual fuel capability and/or primary firm gas transportation contracts (for gas units).

-1. Technical Feasibility
+- 1. Technical Feasibility

 - a.
-Reliability Analysis / EOP-005 Studies - Feasibility of power flow study results, including operating within thermal and voltage limits, black start unit has adequate reactive capability to handle line charging of cranking path and critical load requirements.
+Reliability Analysis / EOP-005 Studies

+- i Feasibility of power flow study results, including operating within thermal and voltage limits, Bblack Start ₩Unit has adequate reactive capability to handle line charging of cranking path and critical load requirements.
-ii Feasibility of dynamic simulation study results, including operating within voltage, frequency and stability limits.

-b.
-Unit Location / Characteristics

-- i Geographically and electrically diverse from other black start resources in the TO zone. - ii Within TO zone or cross zonal black start. - iii Interconnection voltage level. - iv Type of generator (e.g. Simple Cycle CT, Hydro, etc.) - v Unit can serve multiple transmission outlets or support redundant cranking paths. - vi Unit can provide black start to more than one TO zone - vii Age of Unit c.
-Operational / Environmental Restrictions

-- i Limitations such as slow ramp to minimum load after synchronizing, minimum load requirements for stabilizing load, turn down ratio, other operational limitations. - ii Environmental permit change needed to operate at emergency minimum output during restoration, other environmental limitations. - iii Unit is able to meet minimum run hour requirements per OATT Schedule 6A (16 hours or as indicated in TO Restoration Plan). - iv Unit's historical availability (GADs).

-d.
-Black Start Testing Requirements

-- i Is unit able to meet PJM black start testing requirements, (e.g. ability to close to a dead bus in 180 min., ability to operate at reduced loads during testing while islanded)? - ii Or, are testing exemptions required (e.g. special switching, stabilizing loads, breaker closing to a live bus, load banks).
+- ii Feasibility of dynamic simulation study results, including operating within voltage, frequency and stability limits. - b.
+Unit Location / Characteristics - Geographically and electrically diverse from other black Start resources Units in the TO zone. - ii Within TO zone or cross zonal blackstart. - iii Interconnection voltage level. - iv Type of generator (e.g. Simple Cycle CT, Hydro, etc.) - v Unit can serve multiple transmission outletsor support redundant cranking paths. vi Unit can provide blackstart to more than one TO zone - vii Age of Unit - c.
+Operational / Environmental Restrictions - i Limitations such as slow ramp to minimum load after synchronizing, minimum load requirements for stabilizing load, turn down ratio, other operational limitations. - ii Environmental permit change needed to operate at emergency minimum output during restoration, other environmental limitations. - iii Unit is able to meet minimum run hour requirementsper OATT Schedule 6A (16 hours or as indicated in TO Restoration Plan). - iv Unit's historical availability (GADs). - d.
+BlackStart Testing Requirements - i Is unit able to meet PJM blackstart testing requirements, (e.g. ability to close to a dead bus in 180 min., ability to operate at reduced loads during testing while islanded)? - iii Or, are testing exemptions required (e.g. special switching, stabilizing loads, breaker closing to a live bus, load banks).

-2. Fuel Assurance
+2 Fuel Assurance